HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 - Zvi Yair

 Near Lubavitch there lived a chassid who had married off his daughter to an extremely talented Torah scholar.
-The proud father-in-law promised to provide for the newlyweds so that the young man could devoted himself entirely to his studies.
+The proud father-in-law promised to provide for the newlyweds so that the young man could devote himself entirely to his studies.

 But after a while, the promising prodigy fell into bad company, neglected his studies, and began to veer off to decidedly unsavory pursuits.
 After much effort, the distraught father-in-law managed to persuade the young man to come with him to his Rebbe, Rabbi Menachem Mendel of Lubavitch.

 "Tell me," said the Rebbe to the young genius, whose new-found interests included horse racing, "what's so great about a swift horse?
 Let's say that it can gallop twenty verst in the time it takes the average horse to go four.
-But should it take a wrong turn, it will carry its rider further and further from his destination -- at five times the speed!"
+But should it take a wrong turn, it will carry its rider further and further from his destination — at five times the speed!"

 "You have a point," agreed the young man.
 "In such a case the swiftness of the horse has become a disadvantage."